dertilo/python-linters/README.md

 sub66 -->  sub80
 cond9 --> | is happy | sub80["git push"]:::style3
 ```
-- write-operations (changing your code): `poetry run fixcode`, `poerty run addnoqa`, `refactor your code`
+- write-operations (changing your code): `uv run fixcode`, `poerty run addnoqa`, `refactor your code`
-- read-only-operations: `poetry run pythonlinter`,`git commit`, `git push`
+- read-only-operations: `uv run pythonlinter`,`git commit`, `git push`

 ## 3. setup for ci-pipeline
-* if you specified the packages in the `pyproject.toml` and you run just run `poetry run pythonlinter` without any arguments than the `pyproject.toml` is getting parsed and specified packages are getting linted
+* if you specified the packages in the `pyproject.toml` and you run just run `uv run pythonlinter` without any arguments than the `pyproject.toml` is getting parsed and specified packages are getting linted
 ```yaml
 stages:
   - lint # lint-stage!